David-mo/fb-ads-mcp-server/QUICK_AUDIT_PROMPT.md

 ## PART 2: PERFORMANCE ANALYSIS

-4. Get the comprehensive ad report for the last 30 days
+4. Get the summary report for the last 30 days
 5. For each active campaign, get detailed insights including:
    - Impressions, clicks, spend
    - CTR, CPC, CPM